 Raised center aisle or Monitor horse barns are ideal for animal confinement.
-Proper horse barn design allows hay to be stored in the loft and pushed down into the stalls from above.
-Our horse barn kits with loft using Raised Center Aisle provides this option.
+Proper design allows hay to be stored in the loft and pushed down into the stalls from above.
+Our barns with loft using Raised Center Aisle provides this option.

 Ventilation is one of the most important aspects of designing a horse barn to remove condensation build up and smell due to urination and breathing.

 Many times simply perforating the sidewall soffit isn't sufficient ventilation.
 Cupolas and powered gable vents are used when a large number of horses are in a horse barn.
 Cupolas remove condensation too.